raspberrypilearning/ultrasonic-theremin/en/step_3.md

 --- /code ---
 --- /task ---

-The `uds.distance` is the distance in meters between the object and the sensor.
+The `uds.distance` is the distance in metres between the object and the sensor.

 --- task ---
 Run your code and move your hand up and down in front of the sensor.
 You should see the distance changing, as it is printed out in the shell.